 - Connect With Other Thought Leaders

 Carve out 10 minutes each week to seek out and connect without other LinkedIn thought leaders, even if you don’t know one another professionally or personally.
 The greater the effort you make to connect with those doing work similar to your own, the more likely you are to come across opportunities for growth — or find your next business or employment opportunity.
+Of course, you need to boost your image before connecting with these leaders.
+A good idea would be to buy LinkedIn connections.
 As the old saying goes, your network is your net worth.